vmware/vic-product/docs/user_doc/vic_vsphere_admin/introduction.md

   - Use the Docker client to directly control selected elements of vSphere infrastructure.
   - A container endpoint Service-as-a-Service presents as a service abstraction, not as IaaS.

-vSphere Integrated Containers Engine is designed to be the fastest and easiest way to provision any Linux-based workload to vSphere, if that workload can be serialized as a Docker image.
+vSphere Integrated Containers is designed to be the fastest and easiest way to provision any Linux-based workload to vSphere, if that workload can be serialized as a Docker image.

-## What Does vSphere Integrated Containers Engine Do? {#what_vic_does}
+## What Does vSphere Integrated Containers Do? {#what_vic_does}

-vSphere Integrated Containers Engine gives you, the vSphere administrator, the tools to easily make your vSphere infrastructure accessible to users so that they can provision container workloads into production.
+vSphere Integrated Containers gives you, the vSphere administrator, the tools to easily make your vSphere infrastructure accessible to users so that they can provision container workloads into production.

 **Scenario 1: A Classic Container Environment**